 - Enough heel and toe relief.

 - Amazing playability on firm conditions.

 If you have landed on this page, that means that you are searching for a Golf wedge to help your game.
 Today we will talk about Cleveland CG16 Wedge.
 Let’s see what this wedge has to offer us.

 Cleveland is a brand owned by SRI Sports Limited that is specialized in Golf equipment.
 It not only produces the drivers but the wedges, putters, irons too.

-The CG16 wedge is exceptionally built with tour zip grooves and laser milled technology.
+The CG16 wedge is exceptionally built with tour zip grooves and laser milling technology.
 Further, if you are the one who is relatively looking for a decent budget wedge to help you out with your handicap, then check the CG16 wedge.